Trying to set your New Year’s Resolutions but struggling? We’ve got you!

 (And, yes, if it’s on the calendar, it still counts as fun.)

-Before we get too far into 2020, make sure you have some fun things to look forward to this year.
+Make sure you have some fun things to look forward to this year.
 Organize an unforgettable road trip, invite friends you haven’t seen in a while to visit, or plan a date night with your S.O.

 The more fun you have, the more motivated you’ll feel to work hard at the rest of your New Year’s resolutions.